Mphanda Nkuwa Dam

 Mphanda Nkuwa Dam is a proposed hydroelectric dam on the Zambezi River in Mozambique.
-The dam would be located about 60 km downstream of the existing Cahora Bassa Dam near the city of Tete.
+It would be located about 60 km downstream of the existing Cahora Bassa Dam near the city of Tete.
 Its power station would have a capacity of 1,500 megawatts.

 The dam would be 103 m high and flood approximately 97 km2 of the Zambezi valley.
 The estimated cost of the project is US$4.2 billion.
 Once the dam is completed, it is expected that most of the generated power will be sold to South Africa, because of the lack of transmission infrastructure in Mozambique.